[DSWS-2023] International Symposium on Data Science 2023

 • Presenters can attend the “Spatial Chat” only by “online” and display their poster files during three days in 13-15 DEC.

-• Detail of the link information on the Spatial Chat for all sessions is available later.
+• Detail of the link information on the Spatial Chat will be sent prior to the conference.

-• Onsite registration desk will be open on 11 December at the Science Council of Japan.
+• Onsite registration desk will be open on 11 December (late afternoon) at the Science Council of Japan.

 • As there are many hotels around central Tokyo area, participants are recommended to make their own reservations for their accommodation.